Clinic escort: Role of a clinic escort

-The debate surrounding abortion
+Abortion debates

 Abortion is a contested and polarising issue that has been the topic of substantial debate.
 This is due to differing moral, religious, political, and legal views and perspectives that individuals, groups, and societies hold.

 Groups or individuals who believe in abortion rights usually identify as being “pro-choice”.
 This means that they believe that human beings should have the right to decide whether or not they wish to have a child.
 Further, these groups believe that women should have reproductive rights and a right to choose whether or not they wish to carry out or to terminate a pregnancy.
 On the other hand, groups or individuals who are anti-abortion sometimes describe themselves using the term “pro-life”.
 This view believes that an embryo, or a foetus, is a human being who has the right to life, and some individuals or groups believe that abortion can be equated to an act of murder.

 While these two opposing sides exist in the abortion debate, note that there are shades of diverse beliefs and opinions that exist outside of, or within these two groups.
 The complexity of the debate may not be fully realised if the debate is reduced to these two labels.

-The topic of abortion is an issue of moral debate surrounding women’s rights, the rights of a foetus, and when personhood commences.
+The topic of abortion is an issue of moral debate surrounding women's rights, the rights of a foetus, and when personhood commences.
 While this is the case, these normative debates of what is morally correct can then lead to legal implications and legal debate over what the laws surrounding abortion should be.
 While some push for the expansion of an individual's right to access abortion, others seek to enact laws to make abortion illegal.